sonikaran849/notes-app/README.md

+You can check out my project using this link : https://ai-notes-ks.netlify.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.